How to Set Up Redirects in Netlify (_redirects File and netlify.toml)

 netlify dev

-If you control the source code, update links directly whenever possible.
-Redirects are best used for:
+If you control the source code, update the actual links instead of adding a redirect.
+Redirects are best for:

 Manage Netlify on the go